jakbichler/Seam-Carving-using-CNNs/README.md

 -- show_steps: (Optional) Flag.
 If provided, the script will show and save intermediate steps.
 There's no need to provide a value for this flag.
 It will save intermediate output images and create a video displaying the steps of seam carving.

 NOTE: that this will slow down the script, especially when the vectorized (stretched) triangles are plotted.
+If you want to run the script quickly, don't use this flag.